Guide: Making a Complaint about a Devon County Councillor

 How should I set out my complaint?

 It is very important that you set your complaint out fully and clearly and provide all the information at the outset.
-You should also provide any documents or other material that you wish to be considered, wherever possible.
+You should also provide any documents or other material that you believe is relevant and wish to be considered, wherever possible.

-You should be as detailed as possible and substantiate your complaint where you can, to demonstrate why you believe that the Councillor(s) complained about has breached the Code of Conduct.
+You should be as specific as possible and substantiate your complaint where you can, to demonstrate why you believe that the councillor(s) complained about has breached the code of conduct.